11 Essential Items for Your Vegan Shopping List

 The easiest way to add a wide range of fruits to your vegan diet is to buy frozen.
 “Frozen produce is picked at the peak of freshness and flash frozen,” explains Spence.
 “Frozen fruit is great in smoothies or thawed and used as a topping to oatmeal or a smoothie.”
 All berries, especially wild blueberries, are packed with antioxidants and vitamin C, which we need to keep our immune systems strong.
 Cohen advises buying organic whenever possible because berries are high on the pesticides list.
 (These are some of the healthiest fruits you can eat.)
 Dried fruit is another great addition to a plant-based diet, but look for brands that have no added sugar.
 Spence recommends dates, which are naturally sweet and contain iron, fiber, and magnesium.

 Nutritional yeast sounds gross but it’s so well-loved in the vegan community that it actually has a nickname—”nootch.”
 Nutritional yeast, such as Bragg Organic Nutritional Yeast, is an inactive yeast made from beet molasses and sugar cane and a good source of protein, as well as the B vitamins that are often lacking in a vegan diet.
 (These are the other nutrients you could be missing on a vegetarian or vegan diet.)
-Nutritional yeast is also incredibly versatile, as it can replace cheese in any recipe to make it vegan—try it in mac and cheese, pesto, and cheese sauces.
+Nutritional yeast is also incredibly versatile, as it can replace cheese in any recipe to make it vegan—try it in mac and cheese, pesto, and cheese sauces (like this vegan cashew cheese sauce recipe).
 “I like to sprinkle it on popcorn,” says Stephanie Perruzza, MS, RD, Health & Wellness Specialist at KIND Snacks.

 Beans and legumes